 3145 Faculty/Administration Building

-Karen Marrero teaches courses in early North American and Native American history.
-Her current book project explores the mechanisms by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
-These families understood what European imperial agents often failed to fully appreciate, namely, that at Detroit, a site at the apex of Iroquoian and Algonquian territories, economic and political matters resonated across the Great Lakes.
-Marrero also studies the northern border in the late eighteenth and early nineteenth centuries as a site of contestation between Indigenous, French- and British-Canadian, and American peoples.
+Karen Marrero teaches courses in early North American and Indigenous history.
+Her book Detroit's Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Michigan State University Press & University of Manitoba Press, 2020) explored the means by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
+These families understood what European imperial agents often failed to fully appreciate, that at Detroit, a site occupied by multiple Indigenous nations, economic and political matters resonated across the Great Lakes.
+Marrero's current project connects Indigenous, French- and Anglo-Canadian and American communities of the Michigan/Upper Canada border to events at the Texas/Mexico/U.S. borderland and in Australia from the 1820s to 1850s, an era of increasing efforts by Euro-imperial governments to enact race-based policies.

 - Ph.D., History, Yale University, 2011